Learning Optimal Graph Filters for Clustering of Attributed Graphs: Results

-In Fig. \ref{fig:filters}, the optimal filters for each dataset are given.
-As it can be observed, in most cases the optimal filter has both a low-pass and high-pass region, thus extracting both smooth and non-smooth features from the node attributes.
-This is in contrast to GAE-based methods that are limited to first order low-pass filtering and AGC that is a higher order low-pass filter.
-It's also interesting to note that the optimal filter for Sinanet is an all-pass filter as the original node attributes carry most of the class information.
-This is also in line with the results shown in Fig. \ref{fig:attr} that shows that the original and filtered attributes are similar to each other.
-These results show that our method adapts to the characteristics of the data and yields interpretable filters.
+Fig. \ref{fig:corafilt}-\ref{fig:pubfiltARMA} show the frequency responses of the optimal FIR and ARMA filters for each dataset.
+For most datasets, the optimal filters have both a low-pass and high-pass region, thus extracting both smooth and non-smooth features from the node attributes.
+This is in contrast to GAE-based methods that are limited to first-order low-pass filtering and AGC, which is a higher-order low-pass filter.
+While the clustering performance of FIR and ARMA filters are similar to each other, the filter shapes obtained by ARMA are smoother as they fit IIR filters to approximate the same frequency response.
+It is also interesting to note that the optimal filter for Sinanet is an all-pass filter, as the original node attributes carry most of the class information.
+In this case, filtering the attributes may not improve the accuracy of clustering as seen in the second row of Fig. \ref{fig:att} where the attributes before and after filtering are very similar.
+This also explains why methods like k-means and CGFKM which only rely on the attributes perform well in clustering this dataset.
+On the contrary, for Cora, the clusters become better separated after filtering, as seen in the first row of Fig. \ref{fig:att}.
+This is in line with the poor clustering performance of methods that only use node attributes.
+These results indicate that our method adapts to the characteristics of the data and yields interpretable filters.

+Except for the filters for Sinanet, which are all-pass, for most of the other datasets, the filters are mostly low-pass with content in the middle and high frequencies.
+The fact that our filters do not entirely suppress high-frequency components suggests a balance between preserving the cohesiveness of clusters and highlighting crucial differences across various regions of the graph.

+In order to better understand and interpret the frequency responses of the learned filters, we examine the Spectral Energy Distribution (SED) of the graph signals with respect to the eigenvalues of the graph Laplacian.
+For a graph signal $\matr{F}$ and its graph Fourier transform $\hat{\matr{F}}=\matr{U}^\top\matr{F}$, the spectral energy distribution at $\lambda_i$ is defined as the average of $\hat{F}_{ip}^2/\sum_{i=1}^N (\hat{F}_{ip})^2$ across the $p$ attributes.
+Fig. \ref{fig:coraSED}-\ref{fig:pubSED} show the spectral energy distribution of the graph signals for each dataset.
+A concentration of energy in the lower end of the spectrum suggests that the graph signal is smooth and varies slowly across the graph.
+This can also indicate strong connectivity within certain graph regions or the presence of well-defined communities.
+Significant energy in the higher frequencies indicates that the graph signal has high variability or rapid changes across edges.
+This might also suggest that the graph contains regions of sparse connectivity and other regions with higher density.